 Familiar feature set

 The RT-AX88U has the same feature set as that of the RT-AC88U, which is among the best among home routers.
 Here is the list of significant and useful features:

 AiProtection: Powered by TrendMicro, this free feature protects the entire network from online threats.
 For example, when you’re about to browse a malicious website, the router will stop your browser and display a warning.

 AiProtection also includes a useful and easy to use Parental Control function.
 You can block individual clients from specific online categories (Adult, Social media, and so on) based on a schedule.
-It’s interesting to note that while Parental Controls works well, the router’s URL Filter fiction (part of its Firewall) can’t block secure (https) websites.
+It’s interesting to note that while Parental Controls works well, albeit vague in terms categorizing, the router’s URL Filter function (part of its Firewall) can’t block secure (https) websites.

 Adaptive QoS: This prioritizes Internet traffic for clients or applications of your liking.
 QoS is not new, but Asus’s Adaptive QoS is both easy to use and effective.
 It also includes a bandwidth monitor — in case you want to know who’s been hogging the Internet — and web history.